-Also known as Southern fleabane and daisy fleabane, oakleaf fleabane is a delicate, short-lived perennial wildflower.
+Also known as Southern fleabane and Daisy fleabane, Oakleaf fleabane is a delicate, short-lived perennial wildflower.
 Its small blooms (about 1/4-1/2" in diameter) consist of many thin, white to pinkish-purplish ray florets surrounding a broad, dense cluster of yellow disk florets.
-Its leaves are mostly basal and are lobed, resembling the leaf shape of some oak species (hence the common name "oakleaf fleabane," and the scientific name quercifolius, which is Latin for "oak-like foliage"; Quercus is a genus of oaks).
-The leaves and stems are covered in tiny, fine hairs.
+Its leaves are mostly basal and are lobed, resembling the leaf shape of some oak species (hence the common name "Oakleaf fleabane," and the scientific name quercifolius, which is Latin for "oak-like"